REST API & Web App Scanning

 Step 3: Add your OpenAPI specification using one of these options:

-• Connect to Zen App (recommended): Integrate with Zen to automatically discover and update API endpoints for continuous scanning.
+Connect to Zen App (recommended): Integrate with Zen to automatically discover and update API endpoints for continuous scanning.
 More info about Zen can be found here.
-No manual work nor maintenance!
+No manual work or maintenance needed!

 Step 4: Add authorization information to your API to make sure Aikido can access endpoints that require login.
 You can do this by clicking the triple dots action menu on the domain, and then 'Authenticate Domain'